“The air is full of spices.”

 I always tell Joel, I’m NOT picky.
 I just know what I want.
 I would say it’s one of my finer features.
 (Insert evil, French-accented laughter.)

 Kramer was installed on Friday and I haven’t left his side yet.
 The oven is so easy to keep clean (it’s a stainless top) and the five burners are rocking my world.
 So far I’ve made a few meals, four loaves of bread and two cakes and it cooks beautifully and evenly.
-The rapid boil burner is excellent and the centre burner is huge for my big stock pot that I use to feed this family of eight.
+The rapid boil burner is excellent and the centre burner is huge for the big stock pot that I use to feed this family of eight.

 I named it that simply because I bought the bread at the Door County Bakery and the cheese from the Door County Creamery.
 I’m very much enjoying diving into the food scene here in “Edible Door” and we are committed to meeting everyone who creates fine food on this peninsula.
 We haven’t even scratched the surface and it’s going to be a wonderful lifelong adventure.
 Of course, you can make this with your favourite bread and a variety of hard cheeses.

 I used my shallow dutch oven but you can use a casserole for sure.

 Let’s do this!
 This recipe was inspired by Yvette Van Boven, one of my favs.

 - 4 cups of old bread shredding into one inch chunks